SEO My Website Guru SEO Blog

 Effective Review Response Strategies

-Active responses improve engagement and add fresh content to your listings.
-Businesses should reply to every review, even the bad ones, using calm and direct language.
+Active responses improve engagement and add fresh content to listings.
+Businesses should reply to every review, including negative ones, with calm and direct language.

-Responses work best when you thank the reviewer, confirm the service, and mention the location.
-This keeps things relevant and shows you care.
+Responses work best when they thank the reviewer, confirm the service, and note the location.
+This approach supports relevance while showing accountability.

 Response best practices